aitoroses/floxide/docs/adrs/0013-workflow-patterns.md

 ### Positive

-1. **Comprehensive Framework**: By supporting these eight patterns, Flowrs can address a wide range of workflow requirements.
+1. **Comprehensive Framework**: By supporting these eight patterns, Floxide can address a wide range of workflow requirements.
 2. **Clear Documentation**: Explicitly defining these patterns provides clear guidance to users on how to implement different types of workflows.
 3. **Consistent Design**: Having these patterns defined upfront ensures the framework's design is consistent and accommodates all these use cases.
 4. **Flexibility**: The combination of these patterns allows for complex workflow designs that can solve real-world problems.